ProjectSegfault/transparency/finance/2022/July.md

 ```
 ## How we used the funds

-We have not gotten a donation yet this month.
+We have not gotten a donation this month. :(